 Those with a diverse clientele understand that the relationship-building process is anything but cookie cutter.

 Being in a multi-cultural environment, investment companies in Singapore would understand that different client segments require different degrees of engagement.

 Clients' priorities will vary in terms of values.
-Furthermore, their life experiences, amounts of wealth, and length of time possessing that wealth all factor into what makes for a unique client.
+Furthermore, their age, life experiences, amounts of wealth, and length of time possessing that wealth all factor into what makes for a unique client.

 Thus, Singaporean wealth and asset managers can improve the client experience by continuing to tailoring their services to fit client needs.

 “If you talk to a man in a language he understands, that goes to his head.
 If you talk to him in his own language, that goes to his heart.” - Nelson Mandela